jrpotter/notebook/notes/c23/make.md

 <!--ID: 1763261110477-->
 END%%

-#### Silent
+#### .SILENT

-Rules corresponding to prerequisites for the `.SILENT` target will not be printed on execution.
+Recipes corresponding to prerequisites for the `.SILENT` target will not be printed on execution.
 If `.SILENT` has no prerequisites, `make` does not print any recipes before executing them.

-To suppress **echoing** of specific lines in a recipe, prefix the line with the `@` symbol.
-The `@` is discarded before the line is passed to the shell.

 %%ANKI
 Basic